ZeBuntux/Zenaxchropos/README.txt

 Moved main locales out of country folders
 Fixes to dialogbox when using dark colour themes.
-Updated some of the locales files with updates provided by users Updated Migration routine uses new process and cover the latest version, added progress bar Added fix from Wildfox coder for CSV import
+Updated some of the locales files with updates provided by users Updated Migration routine uses new process and covers the latest version, added progress bar Added fix from Wildfox coder for CSV import
 Allow reset of pickup ID within application
 Added custom error sound option, modified from John B code